 Hangouts are oriented to face-to-face-to-face video chats with up to ten participants.
 But you can stream your hangout publicly via Google+, your YouTube channel and your website.
 As a bonus, “Every Hangout On Air is automatically saved to your YouTube account” advises Google, making it easily accessible and available for further sharing.

 Not to be outdone by the President, you can get acquainted with Google Hangout as a healthcare social media tool with this introductory page and video.
-And for further reading about Google Plus, refer to our previous article, What Healthcare Marketing Needs to Know.

 Are you using Google Hangout?
 We’d like to hear from you about how this video chat has been working for your hospital or medical practice.
 Drop us a note or post a comment below.